Quantencomputer/cyoastudio/manual.md

 Using the `Project` menu at the top, you can start a new project, open one or save your currently opened project.
 You'll also find several options for project import/export and changing the template.

-On the left, you can swtich between three categories:
+On the left, you can switch between three categories:

 - The `Content` tab allows you to edit your sections and options.
 - The `Project settings` tab allows you to edit general options for your project (including the title)
-- The `Style` tab allows you to costumize the template your project is using.
+- The `Style` tab allows you to customize the template your project is using.
 - The `Preview` tab allows you to view your project in the form it would look like if exported right now.

 ### Content